 There are no moving parts in your USB flash drive, which is a massive point in its favor for resilience, as it doesn’t have to worry about things like read/write head crashes and platter scratches.
 All of the data lives on a NAND chip soldered onto the device’s PCB.
 The flash memory equivalent to platter damage and rotational scoring would be if the NAND chip became cracked or shattered by a heavy impact or crushing force, which is very rare.

-However, your typical USB flash drive has one glaring weak point—bigger than the Death Star’s thermal exhaust port.
+However, your typical USB flash drive or jump drive has one glaring weak point—bigger than the Death Star’s thermal exhaust port.
 The NAND chip and its controller board are soldered pretty securely to the thumb drive’s control board.
 It would take an unusual display of force to dislodge them from the board without breaking the chips.
 But the USB plug that connects the device to your computer is a different story.

 Flash drive manufacturers didn’t have many options to reinforce the leads connecting the USB plug to the control board.
 And so if an errant move of your knee were to jostle your flash drive, with the USB plug securely anchored to your laptop or desktop PC, you could end up putting a lot of force on a very small and very fragile area of your flash drive.
 Snap!
 Your thumb drive is toast.

 Flash device manufacturers were finally able to design a thumb drive that didn’t have this glaring weakness using monolithic flash chips.
 This device has all of the components of a typical USB flash drive soldered together into a single package, similar to a microSD card.
 The client in this data recovery case, unfortunately, did not own a monolithic thumb drive.
 When they accidentally bent their thumb drive while it was plugged in, the USB plug snapped right off.